nginxinc/ansible-role-nginx/README.md

     ```

     **Note:** You can alternatively install the Ansible community distribution (what is known as the "old" Ansible) if you don't want to manage individual collections.
+* You will need to run this role as a root user using Ansible's `become` parameter.
+Make sure you have set up the appropriate permissions on your target hosts.
 * Instructions on how to install Ansible can be found in the [Ansible website](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#upgrading-ansible-from-version-2-9-and-older-to-version-2-10-or-later).

 ### Jinja2